Richard-Hallam/Formative-Assessment/README.md

 ## Testing and Validation

 ### Testing Results
 Testing layout on various screen sizes was done using chrome dev tools.
 Testing of loading speed was done on a slow 3g network using my mobile phone in a chromium based mobile browser.
+During the loading speed testing I discovered the design did not display well on my phone due to its narrower aspect ration than the devices I was using for testing in chrome dev tools.

 ### Validation
 **CSS validation**